 Dr. Timothy B. Rhea is Director of Bands and Music Activities at Texas A&M University.
-As Director of Bands, he serves as administrative head of the university band program (1000 students), serves as conductor of the University Wind Symphony, and is the director of the nationally famous “Fightin’ Texas Aggie Band.”
-As Director of Performing Ensembles, he additionally oversees the activities of the jazz ensemble, orchestra, and choral programs.
+As Director of Bands, he leads the university band program, serves as conductor of the University Wind Symphony, and coordinates the nationally famous “Fightin’ Texas Aggie Band.”
+As Director of Music Activities, he administratively oversees the activities of the jazz, orchestra, and choral programs.
 Dr. Rhea is currently in his twenty-ninth year at Texas A&M University.

-Dr. Rhea’s tenure with the 420+ member Texas Aggie Band has included performances throughout the United States.
-In addition to both the Presidential Inaugural Parade in Washington DC and the Texas Governor’s Inaugural in Austin, bowl appearances with the Aggie Band have included the Holiday, Cotton, Sugar, Independence, Chick-fil-A, Liberty, Texas, Music City, Gator, Belk and Alamo.
+Dr. Rhea’s tenure with the Texas Aggie Band has included performances throughout the United States.
+In addition to the Presidential Inaugural Parade in Washington DC and the Texas Governor’s Inaugural in Austin, Aggie Band bowl appearances have included the Holiday, Cotton, Sugar, Independence, Chick-fil-A, Liberty, Texas, Music City, Gator, Belk and Alamo.
 Dr. Rhea has served as the music arranger and a drill designer for the Aggie Band for almost 30 years.
 The Aggie Band was a recipient of the Sudler Trophy from the John Philip Sousa Foundation during Dr. Rhea’s association with the organization.

 Dr. Rhea maintains an internationally active schedule as conductor, clinician, and adjudicator.
 He is former President of the American Bandmasters Association, is currently Vice President/Secretary and a member of the Executive Board of The John Philip Sousa Foundation, and was formerly on the Board of Directors of the National Band Association.
 Dr. Rhea additionally holds memberships and positions in numerous professionally related organizations.